-Get your goodness in a glass by throwing this lot in a blender.
+Get your goodness in a glass.

 Add almond butter to help fat loss